jake-chipps/friendometer/_docs/guides/code-guide.md

 Turn LED off
 Pause 1 second
 ```
 This sequence requires four lines of code that we can define inside of a function.
 A function is a block of code where we can snap multiple blocks inside.
-For example, I might call the function above "blink."
-Then, when I call the blink function, those four lines of code will run.
+For example, I might call the function above "Blink."
+Then, when I call the Blink function, those four lines of code will run.
 Blink becomes a substitute phrase for the entire sequence of code.

 To create a function, go to the functions menu, and click "make a function."
 Name the function using a descriptive name for whatever the code is going to do.
-The **function** block with your personalized name will appear in the workspace.
+The *function* block with your personalized name will appear in the workspace.
 Drag the blocks you need to complete that function inside.

 Once your function is defined and has code, we need to call the function.
-To call your function, go back into the functions menu and drag the **call** block wherever you want the function to run.
+To call your function, go back into the functions menu and drag the *call* block wherever you want the function to run.

 |   Block   | What It Does    |
 | ---: | --- |